Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers.

 • Incentivize purchases: offer coupons and discounts, provide a free trial, a reduced shipping rate, or a money-back guarantee.

-• Leverage B2B content marketing: SEO-optimized content will increase visibility and inspire potential customers to convert.
+• Leverage B2B content marketing strategies: search engine optimization for content and social media marketing will increase visibility and inspire potential customers to convert.

 • Run retargeting ads: capture more potential sales by retargeting promotions based on user demographics and site interactions.

-Our eCommerce trends research identified that self-service portals, business process automation, integration, and composable commerce are the fastest-rising trends of 2023.
-Other trends gaining steam since 2022 include omnichannel experiences, B2B marketplaces, and big data.
+Our eCommerce trends research identified that self-service portals, business process automation, business systems integration, and composable commerce are the fastest-rising trends.
+Other trends gaining steam since the beginning of the 2020s include omnichannel experiences, B2B marketplaces, and big data.